thanhnhile/thanhnhile/README.md

 - 👋 Hi, I’m @thanhnhile
-- 👀 I’m interested in web and game programing
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning front-end
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me ...